steshaw/nickel/spec/type-stystem/notes.md

 ## Type system

-- no sumsumption rule for polymorphism (we lose $\eta$-rules for polymorphism).
+- no subsumption rule for polymorphism (we lose $\eta$-rules for polymorphism).
-- separate subtyping for `Dyn` types + `dict < record` from polymorphism-inducedsubtyping
+- separate subtyping for `Dyn` types + `dict < record` from polymorphism-induced subtyping
 - PTIAT + Quick-Look.
 Start with predicative PTIAT.
 Enhance with QuickLook after.
 - QuickLook like-phase for subtyping.
 Start with simple inference.
 Later on may perform full type inference, with a way of reusing it.
 If this fails, then